dsandor/dask-examples/README.md

 - The script processes up to 1000 objects per directory (configurable via MaxKeys)
 - All paths in the output are in the format `s3://bucket-name/path/to/file.csv.gz`
 - The root path parameter allows you to limit enumeration to a specific directory within the bucket
+- Downloaded files maintain the same directory structure as in S3, excluding the root path